 6. File Shredder.
 Using this tool, you can permanently “shred” sensitive files.
 (During a delete, it makes seven “randomizing” passes over the sectors on disk that held the files, so they’re irrecoverable.)

 Together, the Dashboard and System Optimizer provide quick and easy-to-use tools to optimize your Mac.
-To get a Free Trial of Dr. Cleaner Pro, or to purchase it directly from Trend Micro, go here.
-To see a YouTube overview of Dr. Cleaner Pro, as well as some how-to videos to get you started using its tools, go here.
-We’ll be adding more how-to videos in the future.
+To get a Free Trial of Cleaner One Pro, or to purchase it directly from Trend Micro, go here.

-Dr. Cleaner comes in Free, Pro, and Elite editions, the last providing Touch Bar support for the new MacBook Pro.
+Cleaner One Pro comes in Free, Pro, and Elite editions, the last providing Touch Bar support for the new MacBook Pro.
 All are available on the Mac App Store.